-What is the difference between public cloud, private cloud, community cloud and hybrid cloud?
-And what are the benefits of the different types?
+What is the difference between a public cloud, private cloud, community cloud, and hybrid cloud?
+And what are the benefits of the different deployment models?

 Read more: Security in the cloud (infographic).

 The different cloud deployment models

 The most common and well-known deployment model is Public Cloud.
 A Public Cloud is a huge data centre that offers the same services to all its users.
 The services are accessible for everyone and much used for the consumer segment.

 Examples of public services are Facebook, Google, and LinkedIn.
 For consumers, Public Cloud offerings are usually free of charge, for professionals there is usually a per-per-use (or user) pricing model.
 The Public Cloud is always hosted by a professional Cloud supplier.

 The other commonly used deployment model is Private Clouds.
 There are lots of discussions on how strict the definition of Private Clouds should be.
 In general, a customer’s internally hosted data centre is regarded as a Private Cloud.
 If we add virtualization and automation, such a setup may very well be regarded as a Private Cloud.

 A professional Cloud vendor may also offer a Private Cloud to their customers by supporting a separate hardware environment in the data centre.
 A Private Cloud is therefore most suited for sensitive data, where the customer is dependent on a certain degree of security.
 Private Clouds, to a certain degree, lose the economy of scale compared to a Public Cloud.

 Also read: The value of cloud for business applications.

 A Private Cloud offspring is the Virtual Private Cloud.
 This is a virtual, and not physically, separated Cloud offering normally run in a Public Cloud centre.
 Access is given through a secure connection, i.e. VPN, and access may also be restricted by the physical location of the user, i.e. within the customer’s firewalls.